This post was updated October 28, 2018 to include data through the 2018 season as well as data from 1908-15 and to update throughout.

 There’s one other pitcher I’m going to exclude: Andy Sonnanstine, because he batted third by accident, not by managerial design.
 That happened in a game in 2009; Sonnanstine was not listed in the original batting order, but he wound up hitting third after Rays manager Joe Maddon submitted a lineup card with two third basemen and no designated hitter.
 Sonnanstine took advantage of the rare opportunity to bat in an American League game by hitting an RBI double.

-The only true pitcher who batted anywhere but ninth during these years was Walter Johnson.
-We don’t have box scores available for Johnson’s first eight seasons in the majors (1907-14).
+The first true pitcher who made extensive starts batting anywhere but ninth was Walter Johnson.
+In 1914 he batted sixth in his final start of the season (and homered!).
 In 1915 he batted sixth three times.
-Then in 1916 he batted seventh eight times, sixth once and batted fifth on June 1, the highest position in the lineup ever (from 1916 on, anyway) for a pitcher who did not also have extensive experience as a position player.
+Then in 1916 he batted seventh eight times, sixth once and batted fifth on June 1, the highest position in the lineup ever (from 1908 on, anyway) for a pitcher who did not also have extensive experience as a position player.
 That made a total of 10 pitching starts in which Johnson did not bat ninth that year.
 In 1917 he batted eighth once; in 1918 he batted eighth once and seventh once; in 1919 he batted eighth once and sixth once.
-Clark Griffith was the Senators’ manager in all those seasons, giving him a known total of 18 games in which he batted the pitcher somewhere other than ninth.
+Clark Griffith was the Senators’ manager in all those seasons, giving him a known total of 20 games in which he batted the pitcher somewhere other than ninth (including Jim Shaw, mentioned above).
 From 1920 on Johnson hit only in the ninth spot as a starting pitcher.
-He actually started at least five games in the outfield in his career (one in 1915, two in 1918 and two in 1919) and was a .235 career hitter.
+He actually started six games in the outfield in his career, never batting ninth in any of them (one in 1913 — the final game of the season in which he batted cleanup and also pitched and played second base — one in 1915, two in 1918 and two in 1919), and was a .235 career hitter.

 A starting pitcher batted above the ninth spot just 10 times in this 30-year period, and only one season saw it happen more than once: 1933, when Cincinnati’s Red Lucas batted seventh on August 25 and September 7.
 Lucas was a .281 lifetime hitter who held the major league record for career pinch-hits for more than 30 years.
 He also started some games in the field; in 1925, he was the Boston Braves’ second baseman for the first six games of the season, and in 1927 with the Reds he started three games at second base, two games at shortstop and one game in left field, getting at least one hit in each game.